No matter which color is on trend at the moment, traditional white kitchen ideas will always be highly sought-after.

 20. Choose Shaker-style cabinets in matte white for timeless charm

 Team traditional Shaker-style cabinets with wainscotting ideas for the perfect amount of rustic charm, as in this kitchen by British Standard.
 Paint cabinets and paneling in a matching pale, neutral shade to emphasise detailing and make the space feel fresh and airy.

 Is a traditional white kitchen a good idea?

 A traditional white kitchen is definitely a good idea.
 Whether you love farmhouse chic, minimalist elegance or Scandi-style it provides the perfect versatile backdrop for your interior style – whatever that may be.

-A traditional white kitchen is guaranteed to look great no matter what color you decide to pair with it.
+Traditional white kitchen ideas are guaranteed to look great no matter what color you decide to pair with them.
 Create a bold statement with primary colors which looks great when used on appliances or accents.
 Alternatively, opt for aquatic greens and turquoises for a more natural inspired feel that works brilliantly with patio doors leading straight on to the garden.

 What is the best backsplash for traditional white kitchen?

 Ceramic or porcelain tiles and natural stone are all great backsplash ideas for a traditional white kitchen.
 The backsplash provides the ideal opportunity to add a splash of color to your kitchen and you have the entire rainbow to choose from - everything will go.
 If you don't want to make a bold statement, the veining in natural stone like marble or granite can add subtle interest without overwhelming the space.

 If you're struggling to select a color for your backsplash, let yourself be influenced by the other colors in your room.
 'I like to pull colors from any veining in the counters.
 Generally, natural stones have grey, brown and sometimes blue shades that can be incorporated into the backsplash, walls or window treatments,' says Kristina Phillips of Kristina Phillips Interior Design.